mengbinhao/jack-note/docs/english/sentence.md

 - That's kind of expensive
 - Can u give me a discount?
 - How about two for $10?
-- I'll gicve you 10$, this is my last offer
+- I'll give you 10$, this is my last offer
 - two for $10 or no deal
 - If u give me a good deal, I'll by more
 - You throw in that sth